-(< in lakhs Particulars Fiscal 2024 Fiscal 2023 Fiscal 2022 Amount Percentage (%) Amount Percentage (%) Amount Percentage (%) Top 5 customers 1,697.90 63.75% 1,845.74 83.34% 1,069.26 92.16% Top 10 customers 2,100.37 78.87% 2,094.66 94.58% 1,132.96 97.65%
+Particulars Fiscal 2024 Fiscal 2023 Fiscal 2022 Amount Percentage (%) Amount Percentage (%) Amount Percentage (%) Top 5 customers 1,697.90 63.75% 1,845.74 83.34% 1,069.26 92.16% Top 10 customers 2,100.37 78.87% 2,094.66 94.58% 1,132.96 97.65%

 Further, any decrease in the demand for our offerings from our long term customers, or a termination of our arrangements altogether, would adversely impact our results of operations, financial condition and cash flow.
 These customers may change their outsourcing strategy by moving more work in-house, replace us with our competitors.
-Also, these customers may demand price reductions and there is no assurance that we will be able to offset any reduction of prices to these customers or a reduction in the amount of business we obtain from them could have an adverse effect on our business, results of operations, financial condition and cash flows.
+Also, these customers may demand price reductions and there is no assurance that we will be able to offset any reduction of prices to these customers with reductions in our costs or by acquiring new customers.
+The loss of one or more of these significant or key customers or a reduction in the amount of business we obtain from them could have an adverse effect on our business, results of operations, financial condition and cash flows.
 We cannot assure you that we will be able to maintain historic levels of business or that we will be able to significantly reduce customer concentration in the future.